Go off the beaten path with a Livingstone Zambia cycle tour

 Naturally, when I realized that Dawn now lived in Zambia, it was a no-brainer.
-Visiting Zambia and Dawn was now part of my big African Adventure!
+Visiting Zambia and Dawn was now part of my big African Adventure and I really wanted to see the real Livingstone Zambia and get off the beaten path.

 One perk of staying with someone when traveling is not having to do a ton of research about that area.
 It saved me a ton of time prior to the trip and I was able to focus my energy on getting my flights for free instead.
 Because I already knew and traveled with Dawn, I knew that she would be honest about what she thought I should see and do in her town.
 Let’s just say that we are very similar… blatantly honest.